1Git2Clone/counting-blinks/README.md

 # Counting blinks

-Rust project for the _Arduino Nano_.
+Rust project for the _Arduino Nano_ that implements binary counting with LEDs.

 ## Prerequisites